korilium/Peccon.jl/docs/src/man/fundamental_understanding_intuition.md

 #### Inflation

 Inflation is the devaluation of currency.
 If today your 1€ can buy you x amount of goods and tomorrow your 1€ can buy x-1 goods then we speak of inflation.
-Inflation is good for debt and bad for <b>capital in currency </b>.
+Inflation is good for debt and bad for **capital** .
 Let's assume you have 1000 euro in debt, 1000 euro in a deposit and you earn 100 euro. know assume that you have 5% inflation such that also your wage increases with 5%.
 Then your assets and liabilities will change over time as it is depicted on the graph.

 ![inflation](images/plot_inflation_explained.png)